sreejakr/HarmfulBrainActivity/README.md

 -------------------------------------------------------------------------------------

-# Labeling Methods
+# Labeling Method

-1) data_50.csv - It is mentioned in the dataset description that "*The expert annotators reviewed 50 second long EEG samples plus matched spectrograms covering 10 a minute window centered at the same time and labeled the central 10 seconds.*"
+It is mentioned in the dataset description that "*The expert annotators reviewed 50 second long EEG samples plus matched spectrograms covering 10 a minute window centered at the same time and labeled the central 10 seconds.*"
 Hence, I created a dataset where for each subject we extracted the middle 15 seconds between the offset to 50 seconds data.
 The term "offset" is the given starting point of that particular EEG recording which is mentioned in the train metadata file.
 For a 50-second window starting from the offset, the midpoint is calculated.